awslabs/fargatecli/README.md

 #### Region

-By default, fargate uses *us-east-1* as this is the single region where AWS Fargate is available.
-The CLI accepts a --region parameter for future use and will honor *AWS_REGION* and *AWS_DEFAULT_REGION* environment settings.
+By default, fargate uses *us-east-1*.
+The CLI accepts a --region parameter and will honor *AWS_REGION* and *AWS_DEFAULT_REGION* environment settings.
 Note that specifying a region where all required services aren't available will return an error.